tenfinney/dao/README.md

 ### Seed Builder

->In the Web3API DAO, **Seed Builders** are are people, organizations, DAOs, and other entities, which are granted funds on a per-project basis by the Web3API DAO to work on planed objectives.
-All of the funded builder projects will have their own roadmap documents.
-These roadmap documents will help managing the DAO's budget, while also maintaining accountability, and scheduling developments.
+**Seed Builders** are granted funds on a per-project basis by the Web3API DAO.
+All projects being funded will have their own roadmap documents.
+These roadmap documents will help the DAO: budget, maintain accountability, and schedule developments.

-To become a *Seed Builder* follow these steps:
+To become a *Seed Builder*:
 1. Fork [web3-api/dao](https://github.com/web3-api/dao)'s `master` branch'.
 2. Duplicate the [`TEMPLATE.md`](./roadmaps/TEMPLATE.md) file in the [`./roadmaps`](./roadmaps) folder.
 3. Name the file, complete all required fields, and feel free to get creative with anything else you'd like to add.